Should I Ask Again Or Move On?

 The Moment You Know Whether to Try Again

-There is one line from my own reasoning that nails the entire decision:
+There is one line that nails the entire decision:

 “If you feel like you’re having to put pressure on… maybe this isn’t the one.”